Was the community consulted on the concept proposal?

 Will there be shelters, tables and chairs at the park?

-Our initial design for the park includes shelters above the barbeque spaces and a range of tables and seating around the park.
+Our design includes shelters above the barbeque spaces and a range of tables and seating around the park.
 These will be considered and refined in consultation with The Hills Shire Council.

 Will public art be included in the park?

-Landcom is in the process of appointing an artist to develop a public art concept for the park.
+Landcom is working with Christina Waterson to develop the public art concept for the park.
+The process of appointing an artist to develop a public art concept for the park.
 The public art brief requires the responding artist to engage with the community during the public art process.
 The public art will be considered and refined in consultation with The Hills Shire Council.

 How many of the existing trees on the site will be kept?

-An arborist (tree) report is being prepared to investigate the health of the existing trees, the potential impact of construction on these trees, and the suitability of proposed new plants and trees.
-This report will be submitted to The Hills Shire Council with our development application and assessed prior to planning approval being granted.
+An arborist (tree) report has been prepared to investigate the health of the existing trees, the potential impact of construction on these trees, and the suitability of proposed new plants and trees.
+This report has been submitted to The Hills Shire Council with our development application and will be assessed prior to planning approval being granted.

 The existing mature trees along Carrington Road are included in the initial designs and we are looking to include new trees and plants.
 Most of the trees and shrubs in the initial design are local native species.